newrelic/newrelic-salesforce-exporter/README.md

        `timestamp`, the `timestamp` for the New Relic log entry is set to the calculated timestamp value.
 Otherwise, the time of ingestion will be used as the timestamp of the log entry.
+1. If the target New Relic data type is an event, the calculated log entry is converted to an event as described in the [event log file data mapping](#event-log-file-data-mapping), with the exception that the `eventType` of the event is set to the value `UnknownSFEvent` if the `EVENT_TYPE` attribute is not set in the `attributes` of the calculated log entry.

 Below is an example of an SOQL query, a query result record, and the New Relic log entry or New Relic event that would result from the above transformation.